networknt/light-doc/content/en/service/oauth/service/client.md

 * pageSize

-Default pageSize is 10 and you can overwrite it with another number.
-Please don't use a big number due to performance reason.
+Default pageSize is 10, and you can overwrite it with another number.
+Please don’t use a big number due to performance reason.

 * clientName